Midwestern, Western states in spotlight after mystery flying objects shot down by military - NewsBreak

 - Feb.
 12: An “airborne object” over Lake Huron, Michigan, was shot down.
 The Minnesota Air National Guard took off from Wisconsin to bring the object down.
 Pilots from Oregon and Washington (and a tanker from Pittsburgh Air National Guard) also tracked the object.
 It was also possibly detected over Montana, Wisconsin .

-The post Midwestern, Western states in spotlight after mystery flying objects shot down by military appeared first on Ohio Capital Journal .
+The post Midwestern, Western states in spotlight after mystery flying objects shot down by military appeared first on Daily Montanan .

 Comments / 0